 In the Southeast Region biological samples of rockfish are collected from the directed commercial DSR fishery; sampling effort was expanded in 2008 to include the sampling of DSR caught as bycatch in the IFQ halibut fishery.
 The sampling of the halibut fishery was started in part to obtain more samples in years that the directed fishery was not opened.
 Fishery data are also collected from the logbook program, which is mandatory for all groundfish fisheries.
 The logbook program is designed to obtain detailed information regarding specific harvest location.
-In 2017, length, weight and age structures were collected from 1,573 yelloweye rockfish caught in the directed and halibut commercial longline fisheries.
-Bone and tissue samples were taken from five female yelloweye rockfish to conduct a pilot study to determine if hormones could be extracted from rockfish age structures within a temporal context.
-Preliminary results suggested that cortisol and progesterone could be extracted from subsamples of operculum and the concentrations differed across age related bands within the structure.
-A full proposal was sent to the North Pacific Research Board in 2016 to further investigate the use of operculum to recreate lifetime hormone profiles for individual fish (Contact Kevin McNeel).

-Skipper interviews and port sampling of commercial rockfish deliveries in Central Region during 2017 occurred in Homer, Seward, Whittier, Kodiak, and Cordova.
+In 2018, length, weight and age structures were collected from 1,789 yelloweye rockfish caught in the directed and halibut commercial longline fisheries.
+Skipper interviews and port sampling of commercial rockfish deliveries in Central Region during 2018 occurred in Homer, Seward, Whittier, Kodiak, and Cordova.
 Efforts throughout the year were directed at the sampling of rockfish delivered as bycatch to other groundfish and halibut fisheries, primarily slope and demersal shelf species.
 The directed jig fishery in the Cook Inlet Area that targets pelagic rockfish begins July 1 and historically has been the focus of rockfish sampling during the last half of the year.
-Limited fishing effort drastically reduced sampling opportunities from 2006-2009 until an increase in effort resulted in additional sampling opportunity with sampling goals for Cook Inlet black rockfish being met 2014-2017.
-Additional rockfish samples were collected from bycatch fisheries in Cook Inlet and PWS with the sampling goal achieved or nearly achieved for yelloweye rockfish in both areas.
+Limited fishing effort drastically reduced sampling opportunities from 2006-2009 until an increase in effort resulted in additional sampling opportunity with sampling goals for Cook Inlet Area black rockfish being met 2014-2018.
+Additional rockfish samples were collected from bycatch fisheries in Cook Inlet Area and PWS with the sampling goal achieved or nearly achieved for yelloweye rockfish in both areas.
 Sample data collected included date and location of harvest, species, length, weight, sex, gonad condition, and otoliths.
-Homer staff determined ages of pelagic and demersal shelf rockfish otoliths, and otoliths from slope and Thornyhead rockfish species were sent to the ADF&G Age Determination Unit in Juneau.
+Homer staff determine ages of pelagic and demersal shelf rockfish otoliths, and otoliths from slope and thornyhead rockfish species were sent to the ADF&G Age Determination Unit in Juneau.
+In 2018, a new project was initiated to study genetic variation between outside waters of North Gulf, outside waters of PWS, and inside waters of PWS for both yelloweye and black rockfish; collection of fin clips began in 2018 and will continue into 2019 followed by genetic analysis.
 Additional sampling occurred during Cook Inlet and PWS research trawl surveys (Contact Elisa Russ).